ava-labs/avalanchejs/README.md

 ## Overview

 Slopes is a JavaScript Library interfacing with the **AVA** Platform.
 It is built using TypeScript and intended to support both browser and Node.js.

-## Getting Started

-We built Slopes with ease of use in mind.
-With this library, any Javascript developer is able to interact with a node on the **AVA** Platform who has enabled their API endpoints for the developer's consumption.
-We keep the library up-to-date with the latest changes in the [**AVA** Platform Specification](https://avalabs.org/docs/).

 The Slopes library allows one to issue commands to the AVA node APIs.

 The APIs currently supported by default are:

   * The AVA Virtual Machine (AVM)
   * The Keystore API
   * The Admin API
   * The Platform API

+## Getting Started

+We built Slopes with ease of use in mind.
+With this library, any Javascript developer is able to interact with a node on the **AVA** Platform who has enabled their API endpoints for the developer's consumption.
+We keep the library up-to-date with the latest changes in the [**AVA** Platform Specification](https://avalabs.org/docs/).

+  Using Slopes, developers are able to:

+  * Locally manage private keys
+  * Retrieve balances on addresses
+  * Get UTXOs for addresses
+  * Build and sign transactions
+  * Issue signed transactions to the AVM
+  * Create a subnetwork
+  * Administer a local node
+  * Retrieve **AVA** network information from a node

+The entirety of the Slopes documentation can be found on our [XXX Fix Link XXX Slopes documentation page](https://avalabs.org/docs/slopes).

 ### Requirements